How to Prepare for a Trip to Tonga

 While Tonga is secluded in many ways, technological advancements have made reliable internet and phone connections possible here.
 WiFi is available in most accommodations and some public places like cafés and shopping centers.
 However, speed can vary, especially on more remote islands where connectivity is limited.
 Mobile data often offers a more stable alternative if you purchase a local SIM card.
 Telecommunications providers like Digicel and TCC offer prepaid packages that cover both data volumes and call minutes.

 For international calls and communication with your home, internet-based services like WhatsApp or Skype are a practical choice.
-These applications use WiFi or mobile data, thereby bypassing the often high costs of international calls over traditional phone lines.
+These applications use WiFi or Mobile data, thereby bypassing the often high costs of international calls over traditional phone lines.
 Local phones and some landlines are also widely used, although there are differences in network quality between the islands.
-Another tip is to check your own mobile provider's roaming conditions before the trip, as roaming charges for calls and data in Tonga can be expensive.
+Another tip is to check your own Mobile provider's roaming conditions before the trip, as roaming charges for calls and data in Tonga can be expensive.

 Tonga has made significant progress in telecommunications infrastructure in recent years.
 Satellite connections and underwater cables contribute to network coverage improvement, which is especially important for business travelers who rely on consistent connectivity.
 Despite these advancements, it is advisable to inform yourself in advance and have alternative communication methods, like a satellite phone, ready for emergencies.
 This way, you are always well-connected and prepared for any communication scenarios.